dhs964057117/sd-webui-models-manager/README.md

 ## What it is?

-it is a extension for [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to manager your models path
+it is an extension for [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to manager your models path

-can change your models path
+can change your models save path

 ## Installation